lcedomir/test/README.md

 -Or, start profile creation with easy stuff and slowly get to more complicated stuff so they get more invested as they go.

+### Employers

+-I really like the way that AskforTask handles its sign ups.
+If we could almost integrate this with the job request form that would be great.
+-Also as a type of vetting process, employers posting in home jobs would need to link their accounts to their social media accounts and phone number in order to post a job.

+Job Request form
+-This form is the start of the person’s experience on the site and needs to be simple and well laid out.
+There needs to be a bar underneath the main bar highlighting which stage of progression the person is at on the site.
+Post a Job → Go through Applicants → Hire a Student etc… Similar to Upwork again (See screenshot below)

 ## Students
 ### My Jobs